Israeli Strike Kills At Least 33 People At A Gaza School The Military Claims Was Being Used By Hamas

-It was the latest instance of mass casualties among Palestinians trying to find refuge as Israel expands its offensives in the Gaza Strip.
+It was the latest instance of mass casualties among Palestinians trying to find refuge as Israel expands its offensive.
 A day earlier, the military announced a new ground and air assault in central Gaza, pursuing Hamas militants it says have regrouped there.
-Troops repeatedly have swept back into sections of the Gaza Strip they have previously invaded, underscoring the resilience of the militant group despite Israel’s nearly eight-month onslaught in the territory.
+Troops repeatedly have swept back into parts of the Gaza Strip they have previously invaded, underscoring the resilience of the militant group despite Israel’s nearly eight-month onslaught.

 Ayman Rashed, a man displaced from Gaza City who was sheltering at the school, said the missiles hit classrooms on the second and third floor where families were sheltering.
 He said he helped carry out five dead, including an old man and two children, one with his head shattered open.
 “It was dark, with no electricity, and we struggled to get out the victims,” Rashed said.